GULibrarySandbox/intro-text-mining-analysis-2022/content/4-build.md

 - <a href ='https://libraryguides.griffith.edu.au/finddata' target="_blank">Finding data guide </a>
 - [Text mining and analysis guide](https://libraryguides.griffith.edu.au/text-mining) : of Griffith Library subscription and open source databases

 If you cannot get the data you need from the guides above make an enquiry with the platform of interest.
-Companies may make their data available to researchers by agreement such as [Twitter's Academic Research access service] (https://developer.twitter.com/en/products/twitter-api/academic-research).
+Companies may make their data available to researchers by agreement such as [Twitter's Academic Research access service](https://developer.twitter.com/en/products/twitter-api/academic-research).
 Archives and other repositories will have links to the datasets that can be downloaded, as will some Government websites.

 ## Extracting data